buildpacks-community/kpack/docs/logs.md

 ### Install

-Downloading the log utility for you operating system from the most recent [github release](https://github.com/pivotal/kpack/releases).
+Downloading the log utility for your operating system from the most recent [github release](https://github.com/pivotal/kpack/releases).

 ### Usage